-The CODE Patient-Reported Outcomes (PRO) system provides many dashboards and reports for monitoring success at all levels of the assessment cycle.
+The CODE Patient-Reported Outcome (PRO) system provides many dashboards and reports for monitoring success at all levels of the assessment cycle.
 Here are some helpful explanations of various terms used throughout the system.

 A qualified patient whose complete surgical information is sent to CODE within the required time frame becomes eligible for the pre-op assessment.
 A patient who completed a pre-op assessment is then eligible for the post-op assessments.

 After a patient’s surgery date has passed, one very important property tracked is procedure verification.
 This is the indicator that the patient did have surgery on the date recorded in the CODE system.
 By regularly performing this check, we are able to avoid the potential damage of contacting a patient who may not have actually had surgery.
 Since cases are often canceled or rescheduled at the last minute, this process ensures that they won’t be contacted for a 3-month post-op PRO Assessment for a surgery they didn’t have.

 When a patient is enrolled in the CODE PRO system, we are able to monitor many ratios on a per-surgeon, per-procedure basis (as well as bigger-picture, overall totals).
 Below are key terms you’ll hear us use often:

 Capture Rate is the percentage of eligible patients who have completed a particular PRO assessment.
 Monitoring it at every administration interval is very important.
 The reports contain the overall data capture rate, as well as the capture rate for each post-op data collection interval.
 You can find tips on maintaining high patient-reported outcomes capture rates here.

 Missed is the percentage of eligible patients who did not complete their interval assessment by the due date for an unspecified reason.

 Declined is the measure of eligible patients that have been asked to complete a patient outcome assessment, but explicitly refused to do so.
 This is a rare occurrence and represents only 2% of all the patients in the CODE’s database.